refresh-bio/CoMSA/README.md

 [![GitHub downloads](https://img.shields.io/github/downloads/refresh-bio/comsa/total.svg?style=flag&label=GitHub%20downloads)](https://github.com/refresh-bio/CoMSA/releases)

+Compressor of Multiple Sequence Alignments (CoMSA) is a tool to represent a family of aligned protein sequences (or a collection of families) in a highly compressed form.
+As an input it takes the FASTA (single aligned family) of Stockholm (collection of families) files.
+Pfam v.
+31.0 Stockholm file of size 41.6 GB can be compressed to as 1.74 GB (compare to 5.6 GB for gzip).
+CoMSA is also significantly faster in compression than gzip.
+More details can be found in our paper pointed below.

 ## Installation and configuration

 CoMSA comes with a set of precompiled binaries for Windows and Linux.
 They can be found under *Releases* tab.